juanux/finanzas/README.md

 # finanzas
-Snad box for AkkaHttp and Mongodb
+Sand box for AkkaHttp and Mongodb